-Figure 4-3: The Most Popular Themes for Those Who Live Inside the Scheme Boundary to Feel Negative about the Scheme causes an inconvenience due to longer journey times (7), and that it is more dangerous (4), as shown in Figure 4-4.
+Figure 4-3: The Most Popular Themes for Those Who Live Inside the Scheme Boundary to Feel Negative about the Scheme

 4.1.10 The 24 respondents who hold negative views towards the scheme and live outside of the scheme boundary (see Table 4-2), mentioned in their explanation that the scheme causes more traffic or congestion (13), results in more pollution (8), about the same, as shown in Table 4-3.
 Of those who live outside the scheme boundary, 33% perceive the impacts as better, and 35% perceive them as worse.